sachie/docker-xwiki/README.md

 You should first install [Docker](https://www.docker.com/) on your machine.

 * Install Git and run `git clone https://github.com/xwiki-contrib/docker-xwiki.git` or download the sources from the GitHub UI.
-Then choose the branch or tag that you wish to use:
-  * The `master`branch will get you the latest released version of XWiki
-  * The `8.x` branch will get you the latest released version of XWiki for the 8.x cycle
-  * The `8.4.4` tag will get you exactly XWiki 8.4.4.
-  * etc.
-* Go to the directory corresponding to the configuration you wish to build, for example: `cd xwiki-mysql-tomcat`.
+* Go to the directory with the configuration file: `cd xwiki-mysql-tomcat`.
 * Run `docker-compose up`
 * Start a browser and point it to `http://localhost:8080`